russgreen/SyncNBSParameters/README.md

 # SyncNBSParameters

-NBS Chorus now syncs additional parameter values from NBC Chorus to Revit.
+NBS Chorus now syncs additional parameter values to Revit.
 These parameters are listed here: https://support.thenbs.com/support/solutions/articles/7000043835

 The following parameters are duplicates of data already contained in IFC parameters so the sync process will not overwrite/update the IFC parameters.
 This is not desirable as the data will be incorrect in tags and schedules that correctly reference other parameters on objects.